XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-coroutine-1999.md

 ### Pondering

-Q1.
-What would happen if size of `StackBuffer` of the target coroutine is large than stack current used?
+- **What would happen if size of `StackBuffer` of the target coroutine is large than stack current used?**

     If the `memcpy` was carried out without check size of stack current used, an undefined behavior would occur.
 The program may jump to another statement far away, it may also crashed with segmentation fault, anything could happen.

     To avoid it, we allocating memory on stack continually until the stack is large enough to hold `StackBuffer` of the target coroutine.

-Q2.
-Does `BufferSize` always equals to `High - Low` for a coroutine?
+- **Does `BufferSize` always equals to `High - Low` for a coroutine?**

     No, `BufferSize >= High - Low`.

     `BufferSize` is the length of `StackBuffer` , since `StackBuffer` never shrink, the `BufferSize` stands for the maximum size of stack content the buffer ever hold.
 This is also the reason of using `High - Low` instead of `BufferSize` when the stack restore was carrying out.

-Q3.
-Why `StackBuffer` never shrink?
+- **Why `StackBuffer` never shrink?**

     In order to reduce the frequency of memory allocation & free.

 ## Share-Stack